The Master and Margarita

-The Master and Margarita (Мастер и Маргарита) is a novel by Soviet writer Mikhail Bulgakov, written in the Soviet Union between 1928 and 1940 during Stalin's regime.
-A censored version, with several chapters cut by editors, was published in Moscow magazine in 1966–1967, after the writer's death, by his widow.
+The Master and Margarita (Мастер и Маргарита) is a novel by Mikhail Bulgakov, written in the Soviet Union between 1928 and 1940.
+A censored version, with several chapters cut by editors, was published posthumously in Moscow magazine in 1966–1967 by his widow Elena Bulgakova.
 The manuscript was not published as a book until 1967, in Paris.
 A samizdat version circulated that included parts cut out by official censors, and these were incorporated in a 1969 version published in Frankfurt.
 The novel has since been published in several languages and editions.

-The story concerns a visit by the devil to the officially atheistic Soviet Union.
+The story concerns a visit by the devil and his entourage to the officially atheist Soviet Union.
+The devil, manifested as one Professor Woland, challenges the Soviet citizens' beliefs towards religion and condemns their behavior throughout the book.
 The Master and Margarita combines supernatural elements with satirical dark comedy and Christian philosophy, defying categorization within a single genre.
 Many critics consider it to be one of the best novels of the 20th century, as well as the foremost of Soviet satires.

 History

-Mikhail Bulgakov was a playwright and author.
-He started writing the novel in 1928, but burned the first manuscript in 1930 (just as his character The Master did) as he could not see a future as a writer in the Soviet Union at a time of widespread political repression.
+Mikhail Bulgakov was born in Kiev on May 15, 1891.
+He moved to Moscow in 1921.
+It was in Moscow that he would begin work on The Master and Margarita.
+Bulgakov was first trained as a doctor, which influenced his subsequent works.
+This is especially evident in The Master and Margarita when the body is described or when characters receive certain injuries.
+Only later did Bulgakov become a playwright and author.
+He started writing The Master and Margarita in 1928, but burned the first manuscript in 1930 (just as his character the Master does) facing the harsh reality that he could not see a future as a writer in the Soviet Union at a time of widespread political repression.
 He restarted the novel in 1931.
 In the early 1920s, Bulgakov had visited an editorial meeting of an atheist journal.
 He is believed to have drawn from this to create the Walpurgis Night ball of the novel.
 He completed his second draft in 1936, by which point he had devised the major plot lines of the final version.
 He wrote another four versions.
 When Bulgakov stopped writing four weeks before his death in 1940, the novel had some unfinished sentences and loose ends.
+His novel was also written amidst heavy criticism for his other works and plays.
+During this time, he wrote to Stalin asking to be allowed to leave Russia because he felt that the literature critics at the time were proving that Bulgakov's writing did not belong in Russia.
+This was not approved, which greatly affected the writing of the piece including the descriptions of the Master and his works.